MufaroMakiwa/website_react/README.md

 # MIT African Students Association Website

-This the new MIT ASA website which uses React.js
+This is the new MIT ASA website which uses React.js